 Cloud-based POS systems can be integrated with any number of functionalities, from digital payment and receipts to automatic discounts and updated loyalty rewards.
 If you have existing setups in place, many third-party vendors have upgraded apps for cloud POS systems to help you maintain your current rewards and promotions planning.

-Is a cloud-based POS system worth the time and energy it takes to switch?
+Is a cloud-based POS system worth it?

 Restaurateurs who move to cloud-based POS systems—no matter how apprehensive at first— are almost always satisfied once they see the technology working to keep their business safer, more efficient, and more profitable.
 Most studies are showing that those who switched are sticking with a cloud-based solution, and that legacy POS systems will only decline moving forward.